InfuseAI/primehub-site/docs/tasks/rstudio-image.md

 > For the RStudio environment, we must add the following at the end of the URL: `?urlpath=rstudio` according to the [README](https://github.com/binder-examples/r#url-addresses-for-rstudio-and-shiny-environments).

-Regarding accessing RStudio, the current URL looks like
+Regarding accessing RStudio, in browser the current URL looks like

 ```
 https://example.primehub.io/user/<username>/lab